 After you’ve done a lot of these, post a compendium.
 This post can just list all of the “fundamentals” posts you’ve made.
 Once you’ve created this, add it to your site’s sidebar along with a link that says something like “Getting Started” or “[Your Topic] 101.”
 This way, when new readers come along, they at least have a chance to understand your most recent “deep” post.

 Your content will bring new readers to the site, but if you put forth a bit of extra effort to make their entrance easier, they might just stay around for a while.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Celebrate With Your Readers, or back to the previous one, Don’t Clutter It Up.